 What are some healthy alternatives for shrimp marinade ingredients?

-Consider using Greek yogurt as a base for creaminess instead of oils, or opt for fresh herbs and spices to enhance flavor without added calories.
+Use Greek yogurt instead of oil for creaminess, add fresh herbs and spices to cut calories.

 What can I do if my shrimp are overcooked?